Ivan Anokye Mensah

-Ivan Anokye Mensah (born 22 April 2004) is a Ghanaian professional footballer who plays as defender for Czech side Sparta Prague B.
+Ivan Anokye Mensah (born 22 April 2004) is a Ghanaian professional footballer who plays as defender for Slovak side Spartak Trnava.

 Club career

 Mensah started his professional career with Ghanaian lower-tier side MŠK Žilina Africa FC, a team which plays in the Ghana Division Two League and are affiliated to Slovak side MŠK Žilina.
 In March 2021, he joined Ghana Premier League side International Allies for the remainder of the 2020–21 season.
 He made his debut on 4 April 2021, after playing the full 90 minutes in a 1–1 win over Dreams FC.

 On 30 May 2025, Mensah signed a multi-year contract with Sparta Prague B.

+On 24 June 2026, Mensah signed a contract with Slovak First Football League club Spartak Trnava until 2029.

 International career

 Mensah is a member of the Ghana national under-20 football team.
 In 2020–21, he was a member of the team that won the 2020 WAFU U-20 Zone B Tournament and 2021 Africa U-20 Cup of Nations.